|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 FindAGrave - Capt Joseph P McLaughlin (tablets of the missing photo)

-FindAGrave - Joseph P McLaughlin (Arlington National Cemetery photo)
+FindAGrave - Joseph P McLaughlin (photo, Arlington National Cemetery photo)

-FindAGrave - Capt Joseph P McLaughlin (Missoula Cemetery memorial marker)
+FindAGrave - Capt Joseph P McLaughlin (photos, memorial marker, Missoula Cemetery photo)

 The Latrobe Valley Express "In Pursuit of the Truth" by Emma Watson 2016